Optimizing the Grind Process to Reduce Takt Times for Aerospace Blade Manufacturer

 The application engineer performed testing on an Elb CDCF dual spindle grinding both sides of the root form of the engine blades to determine the best solution.
 After two iterations of testing and shared documentation, they were able to offer a solution which:

-Find out how a Norton PSP assessment can help your business.
+Find out how a Norton PSP assessment can help your business today.